antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

   NetworkPolicy rule.

 ### Understandability

+TODO: test case names mean something, and each test case should have accompanying diagram

 In this next case, we'll take another example test, which is meant to confirm that intra-namespace traffic rules work properly.
 This test has a misleading description, and an incomplete test matrix as well.

 "Understandability" and "Completeness" are not entirely orthogonal - as illustrated here.
-The fact that we do not cover all communication scenarios (as we did in Figure 1b), means that we have to carefully read the code fore this test, to assert that it is testing the same scenario that its Ginkgo description connotes.
+The fact that we do not cover all communication scenarios (as we did in Figure 1b), means that we have to carefully read the code for this test, to assert that it is testing the same scenario that its Ginkgo description connotes.

 We find that the Ginkgo description for this test isn't entirely correct, because